oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 The following products were bought the most often:
 ![image_files/top_10_count.png](image_files/top_10_count.png)
+*The top 10 most frequently bought items, organized in descending order.*

+In the list above, Toys make up 40% of the 10 most bought items, taking the 1st,2nd,4th, and 10th position.

 ### The Correlation Between Rating, Price, and Product Sales & Probable Reasoning
 Pertinent to discovering the effects on a user's perception of a product are the products' price and its average rating.